 Tremont City is a tiny village located in the state of Ohio.
 With a population of 347 people and just one neighborhood, Tremont City is the 724th largest community in Ohio.
-Much of the housing stock in Tremont City was built prior to World War II, making it one of the older and more historic villages in the country.
+Tremont City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Tremont City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Tremont City are slightly less educated than the national average of 21.84% for the average city or town: 14.98% of adults in Tremont City have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Tremont City rank slightly lower than the national average.
+14.98% of adults 25 and older in Tremont City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Tremont City in 2022 was $30,248, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $120,992 for a family of four.
 However, Tremont City contains both very wealthy and poor people as well.